An epidemic model in inhomogeneous environment: Preliminaries

 so

-Note that in the case of multitype Galton-Watson trees $(\T^{\mathsf{MGW}},\type^{\star})$, the type function $\type^{\star}$ is random and constructed with the help of the offspring distribution matrix $L$, while in the infection model the type function $\type$ is deterministic, and each vertex in $\mathbb{K}_n$ comes at the beginning with its own type.
+Note that in the case of multitype Galton-Watson trees $(\T^{\mathsf{MGW}},\type^{\star})$, the type function $\type^{\star}$ is random and constructed with the help of the offspring distribution matrix $L$, while in the infection model the type function $\type$ is deterministic, and each vertex in $\mathbb{K}_n$ comes at the beginning with its own type. \paragraph{Assumptions.} Our results will be proven under the following assumptions concerning the proportions and the weights of vertices of type $i$, and on the spectral radius $\rho(M)$.